 - Nurse Case Manager.
 Monitors patient progress and evaluates their care

 Get the education and earn the qualifications you need to become a nurse.

-Brookline College offers Bachelor of Science and Master of Science degrees in nursing at campuses in Phoenix, Albuquerque and online.
+Brookline College offers a Bachelor of Science degree in nursing at campuses in Phoenix, Albuquerque, and online.
 In as little as two and a half years, you can complete the requirements for a B.S., provided you attend classes year-round.
 This gets you ready for an entry-level nursing job much sooner than others in a typical four-year program.
-In addition to traditional classroom instruction, you’ll also hone your skills with hands-on learning opportunities in Brookline’s simulated lab.
+In addition to traditional classroom instruction, you’ll hone your skills with hands-on learning opportunities in Brookline’s simulated lab.
 Experienced instructors help you learn from your mistakes and give you the confidence you need to apply your training in the real world.